raymonduchen/CarND2-P1-Extended-Kalman-Filter/README.md

 **This my 1st project result of Udacity self-driving car nanodegree (CarND) term 2.
 It's required to combine two types of sensing data, lidar and radar, to localize object using so-called extended Kalman filter (EKF).
 A simulator is provided to visualize sensing data and EKF localization result.**

-**The following demonstrates EKF localization result and measurement data in action :**
+**The following gif picture demonstrates EKF localization result and measurement data in action :**

 * Blue circle : radar measurement
 * Red circle : laser measurement